 After making these changes, the problem should be resolved and Windows Defender should start working.

-- Now locate Microsoft directory and right-click it.
+- Now locate the Microsoft directory and right-click it.
 Choose Properties from the menu.

-- Now go to Security tab and click Advanced.
+- Now go to the Security tab and click Advanced.

-- Now you should remove all inherit permissions.
-After doing that, save changes and check if the problem is resolved.
+- Now you should remove all inherited permissions.
+After doing that, save the changes and check if the problem is resolved.

 Keep in mind that this is a system folder, and any changes to this folder can cause issues to appear, so if you’re not familiar with system permissions, you might want to skip this solution.